smoge/metasonic-brigde/README.md

 ## Usage

-The executable supports three run modes and an optional set of demo targets.
+The executable supports five run modes and an optional set of demo targets.

 ```
 stack exec -- metasonic-bridge [MODE] [DEMO ...]